isc-projects/kea/doc/guide/classify.rst

 the last byte.
 If the starting point is outside of the original string an empty string is returned. "length" is the number of bytes to extract.
-A negative number means to count towards the beginning of the string but doesn't include the byte pointed to by "start".
+A negative number means to count towards the beginning of the string but does not include the byte pointed to by "start".
 The special value "all" means to return all bytes from start to the end of the string.
-If length is longer than the remaining portion of the string then the entire remaining portion is returned.
+If the length is longer than the remaining portion of the string, then the entire remaining portion is returned.
 Some examples may be helpful:
 ::